KostantinosKan/ML-Premium-Leage/README.md

 # Premium Leage Matches Predictions - Machine Learning

 In this project I will apply machine learning in order to predict the outcome of Premium Leage soccer matches.
 The purpose is to achieve better accuracy than bookmaker's.
 For this, I will convert bookmaker's odds to real (not implied) probabilities and compare them with my model's predictions.
-To this end, I will exclude bookmaker's odd features (h_odd, a_odd, d_odd), and I will build my model with the rest of the features.
+To this end, I will exclude bookmaker's odd features (h_odd, a_odd, d_odd) from the dataset, and I will build my model with the rest of the features.

 ## Code and Resources Used
 **Python version:** 3.8.10<br/>